CZW123456/WebVedioDetection/README.md

 + I also provide the download feature which the user can optionally choose to download the processed vedio.

 **Note**
-+ Pre-trained weights for Yolo v3 is utilized.
++ Pre-trained weights for [Yolo v3](https://github.com/eriklindernoren/PyTorch-YOLOv3) is utilized.
 Weights download script is in the /weights directory.
++ Web service is based on [Flask](https://github.com/technext/Flusk), a light-weighted web framework for Python.
-+ Uploaded vedios of any resolution can be processed by the server since Yolo v3 is a fully-convolution model without fully-connected layers.
++ Uploaded vedios of any resolution can be processed by the server since [Yolo v3](https://github.com/eriklindernoren/PyTorch-YOLOv3) is a fully-convolution model without fully-connected layers.
 + We provide some example vedios in the /samples directory with which user can test the service.
 + I have found **significant acceleration** when the pipeline is implemented in a **batch processing** way.
 Take the vedio in "/sample/1603117268720758.mp4" as example, almost **2x acceleration** is achivable compared with frame-by-frame processing fashion with single NVIDIA 1080Ti GPU.